GelatoGenesis/rdf-feeder/README.md

 # rdf-feeder
 Executable Java application to feed RDF-s to C-SPARQL engine

+Dependencies are Java 7 and a running [C-SPARQL engine](https://github.com/a71993/csparqlpush/tree/master/rsp_services_csparql).

 ## Setup

 * Modify src/main/resources/rdffeeder.properties to match your environment.